 (7) The board, on behalf of the employer, may assess a participant's account to pay the cost of administering the plan adopted under the program.
 Interest earned on any employer's funds prior to investment with the funding agent may be applied by the board to fund any costs incident to the operation of the program.

-(8) In accordance with the payment option selected by a participant on the benefit payment options election form, or the default benefit methods if applicable:
+(8) In accordance with the payment option selected by a participant on the withdrawal form, or the default benefit methods if applicable:

 (9) If any plan is curtailed, terminated, or the acceptance of additional deferred amounts suspended permanently, the board shall nonetheless be responsible for the supervision and the payment of all participant benefits under such plan.